openafs-contrib/ansible-openafs/roles/openafs_server/README.md

 Build from source options for the 'rsync' install method.

-    afs_selinux_mode: enforcing

-The selinux enforcing mode.
-May be one of `enforcing`, `passive`, or `disabled`.
-When `enforcing`, update the required selinux bits to allow the servers to properly operate.

     afs_fileserver_type: dafs

 Determines which fileserver variation is setup when the host is a member of the